pdyban/livewire/README.md

 [![Build Status](https://travis-ci.org/pdyban/livewire.svg?branch=master)](https://travis-ci.org/pdyban/livewire)  <!--[![Documentation Status](http://readthedocs.org/projects/livewire-segmentation/badge/?version=latest)](http://livewire-segmentation.readthedocs.org/en/latest/?badge=latest)-->

 ## Updated
 The project in deep-learning-version is an expanded version of original one.
+Just run `app.py`.
 Specifically,

 * A new interactive GUI written by pyplot.
 * Add deep learning model to provide extra gradient information, can be more accurate and be customized.